 Bram gave a talk at SF Bitcoin Devs Seminar about data structures for scaling Bitcoin with slides and Merkle Set code.
 Bram gave a talk at SF Bitcoin Devs Seminar about removing waste from cryptocurrencies.

-Chia has a novel business model to both lower volatility of the coin and increase adoption.
-It lowers volatility by allowing us to loan Chia and manage the interest rates of those loans as well as other tools like buying our stock with chia coins, we hope to lower the quarter to quarter volatility of the coin.
-To drive adoption, we are going to loan Chia to Global 5000 companies who will use it to pay their international vendors quickly, less expensively, and more securely.
+Chia has a novel business model to both, lower volatility of the coin and increase adoption.
+By loaning Chia and managing the interest rates of those loans as well as other tools like buying our stock with chia coins, we hope to lower the quarter to quarter volatility of the coin.
+To drive adoption, we intend to loan Chia to Global 5000 companies who will use it to pay their international vendors quickly, less expensively, and more securely.
 We also intend to use the strategic reserve to aid development and adoption.
 We plan to do things like invest in promising startups in the Chia ecosystem, potentially increase farming rewards during limited periods of time to spur additional farming, and fund corporations paying 105% of the value of their international payables in Chia instead of fiat currency.

-After the Chia pre-farm, Chia will offer farming rewards every 5 minutes.
-Over the first 15 years the farming rewards will be halved at the end of each 5th year and from year 16 to infinity the rewards will remain constant at 2 chia every 5 minutes leading to ever decreasing inflation rates.
+After the Chia pre-farm, Chia will offer farming rewards of 16 chia every 5 minutes.
+Over the first 15 years the farming rewards will be halved at the end of each 5th year.
+From year 16 to infinity, the rewards will remain constant at 2 chia every 5 minutes leading to ever decreasing inflation rates.
 Chia’s inflation falls through the 0.50% rate 42 years after mainnet launch.

 We believe that more eyes on our code will only make it better.
 For example, the results of our VDF Competition produced a VDF implementation whose runtime was 80% faster than our original implementation.

 Chia has created three new core inventions and advanced the interest in, and adoption of, a fourth.
 Firstly, Chia created the first intended for production BLS Signatures library.
-Secondly, Chia will be the first production use of class groups for cryptography.
-Finally, Chia created Proof of Space and Time for Nakamoto consensus.
+Second, Chia will be the first production use of Verifiable Delay Functions, or VDFs.
+Third, Chia created Proof of Space and Time for Nakamoto consensus.

-Our hope is that Chia will be supported by point of sale systems and consumer payment apps all over the world.
+Our hope is that, over time, Chia will be supported by point of sale systems and consumer payment apps all over the world.
 For example, if you pay for a coffee at Tully’s in England with your GrabPay app from Thailand, it should “just work” without you needing to know it was paid in Chia.

 Or, for example, if services like Venmo or Cash App aren’t available where you live, using Chia will be far less of a hassle than executing a slow and expensive wire transfer.
 Using legacy banking to send and convert cash across borders is cumbersome, slow and expensive, and while alternative money transfer services might be faster, they’re not cheap: Western Union can charge upwards of 10% in transfer fees.

-The technology will be completely open source and accessible, and anyone will be able to build a new wallet without our permission.
-We will help wallet, exchange, and merchant processing partners with support and integration services, joint marketing and lending for liquidity.
+The technology will be completely open source and accessible, and anyone will be able to build a new wallet without our permission or assistance.
+However, we intend to help wallet, exchange, and merchant processing partners with support and integration services, joint marketing and lending for liquidity.